Oil tumbles as new virus strain revives demand fears

 Brent climbed above $50 last week for the first time since March, buoyed by optimism stemming from COVID-19 vaccines.

-But a new COVID-19 strain, said to be up to 70% more transmissible than the original, has renewed fears about the virus that has killed about 1.7 million people worldwide.
+But a new COVID-19 strain, said to be up to 70% more transmissible than the original, has renewed fears about the virus, which has killed about 1.7 million people worldwide.

 More countries closed their borders to Britain on Monday, causing travel chaos and raising the prospect of UK food shortages.